 Privacy in DNA Testing: How it Works Today

-The business of personal genetic-testing kits is booming, yet there is nothing more private than your personal genetic information.
-I believe that these businesses’ future depends on maintaining the trust of consumers, but there currently are no iron-clad legislative protections for consumers of these products, so one has to act with caution.
+The business of personal genetic-testing kits is booming.
+At the same time, there’s nothing more private than your personal genetic information.
+Although I firmly believe that these businesses’ future depends on maintaining the trust of consumers, the truth is that there currently are no iron-clad legislative protections for consumers of these products, so one has to act with caution.

 Buying DNA Tests Anonymously